Rinya7/Rinya7/README.md

 🔍 **Seeking Feedback:** I'm open to constructive criticism and suggestions.
 Feedback is a crucial part of the learning journey.

-💬 **Let's Connect:** If you have questions, ideas, or just want to chat about tech, you can reach me at [Your Email Address].
+💬 **Let's Connect:** If you have questions, ideas, or just want to chat about tech, you can reach me at v.dmitriev0712@gmail.com

 ⚡ **Fun Fact:** I find inspiration in challenges, and coding is my way of turning them into opportunities.